compulim/vscode-mocha/README.md

 * One test that you pick from a list

 ### How it works
-By default, this extensions finds and runs all tests by searching for `test/**/*.js` under your workspace.
+By default, this extensions will discover tests by searching for `test/**/*.js` under your workspace.

-Because tests may requires a newer version of Node.js than the one running Visual Studio Code.
-Thus, this extension will attempt to find your installed Node.js and use it to run your tests.
-It search for the installed Node.js as indicated by environmental variable `PATH`.
+Because your tests may requires a newer version of Node.js than the one powering Visual Studio Code, thus, this extension will attempt to find your installed Node.js and use it for your tests.
+It will search for the installed Node.js as indicated by environmental variable `PATH`.
 You can find the logic [here](https://github.com/compulim/vscode-mocha/blob/master/fork.js).

-When the test is being run, we will add `NODE_PATH` to point to your workspace `node_modules` folder to help resolving external modules.
+When the test is being run, we will add `NODE_PATH` to point to your workspace `node_modules` folder to help [resolving external modules](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders).

 ## Fit yourself

 No one shoe could fit everyone.
-Please help fitting this extension for your project.
-Please [file us](https://github.com/compulim/vscode-mocha/issues/new/) an issue if you think there is a better way to fit you and others.
+You may need to turn some switches on to fit your project.
+Please [file us](https://github.com/compulim/vscode-mocha/issues/new/) an issue if you think there is a better way to fit you and the others.

 ### Configuring Mocha options
 Under File > Preferences > Workspace Settings, you can configure [Mocha options](https://github.com/mochajs/mocha/blob/master/lib/mocha.js), e.g. run in "tdd" mode, detect/ignore leaks, etc.